RamiroG8k/Url-Shortener/README.md

-# NodeJS-Standard
+# NodeJS URL Shortener
-This repository wraps the most usable dependencies in ES6 development with node
+This repository wraps the most usable dependencies in ES6 development with node and applies this to a functional url shortener